rust-random/book/src/crates.md

 the ChaCha generator supports [getting and setting the stream position](https://rust-random.github.io/rand/rand_chacha/struct.ChaCha20Rng.html#method.get_word_pos), which, together with the seed, can be used to reconstruct the generator's state.

+## WASM support

+Almost all Rand crates support WASM out of the box.
+Only the `rand_core` crate [may require enabling features for WASM support](https://github.com/rust-random/getrandom#features).
+Consequently, if you are using another crate depending on `rand_core` (such as most Rand crates), you may have to explicitly enable `getrandom` features for it to work.

 [`rand_core`]: https://rust-random.github.io/rand/rand_core/index.html
 [`rand`]: https://rust-random.github.io/rand/rand/index.html